 Appendix 2

-[Accepted version of the protocol will be translated into Farsi and Japanese.]

 Please wear headphones to do this experiment.
 It would be best to choose a place where you can complete the experiment without being distracted.
 Thank you for your participation!

 Please select the matching pattern and color. ( In this section, we present two items from our color and visual stimuli and ask the participants to match it with appearing items on their screen to ensure inclusion of the participant.)